-It should be safe for you to share with your spouse that you are happy, sad, angry, stressed, scared, and vulnerable among others.
-You trust that your partner accepts and honors your feelings, and can provide you with the support that you need.
+It should be safe for you to share with your spouse that you are happy, sad, angry, stressed, scared, and vulnerable.
+You trust that your partner accepts and honors your feelings, and can provide you with the support and affection that you need.

 In a toxic marriage, the basic exchange of sharing and receiving emotional support is almost impossible.
-It’s because your spouse refuses to work on your marriage or has some personality disorder that causes him/her to be emotionally unavailable.
+It’s probably because your spouse is unable to emotionally attach, refuses to work on your marriage, or has some personality disorder that causes him/her to be emotionally unavailable.

-For years, your attention and emotional energy have been focused on your spouse and your marriage.
-Now is the time to shift your focus inward.
-The goal is to increase your self-worth and self-esteem.
+For years, your attention, efforts, and emotional energy have been focused on your spouse and your marriage.
+Now is the time to shift your focus inward — on yourself.
+The goal is to to take charge of your well-being by increasing your self-worth and self-esteem.

 Thinking about other ways to improve your marriage and discussing these with your spouse means that you’re still emotionally invested in your marriage.
 And when you do this you’re taking your attention and energy away from your efforts of personal healing and development.

 Another is, it could mean that you’re still hoping for the better days to come.
-Maybe it will or maybe it won’t.
+Maybe it will happen or maybe it won’t.
 That better day will happen when your spouse has the initiative to come to you, make you feel secure, communicate with you openly, and make behavioral changes.
+All these, without you pursuing him/her.
 Until that day comes, there is no marriage to work on, there is only YOU to work on.

 Limit the content of your conversations to superficial matters only.
 For instance, only discuss about the activities of your children, the maintenance of the house, and other household matters.
 Sharing your internal life such as your thoughts and feelings can make you vulnerable to your partner.